Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 The Nasty Tax Politics Based On The Fallacy

-By using "taxpayer" in any context, we prop up a couple of core tenets of conservative-libertarian dogma, that, first, money, markets, and even private property somehow pre-exist social organization and, thus, the state, and, second, that paying taxes is the ultimate expression of citizenship, the ultimate way of "contributing to society," meaning that a wealthy rentier is more of a "contributor" to society than a migrant laborer who supplies us all with onions but pays little to no currency in taxes is, thus linking one's social standing and social value not with how much one pays in taxes but with how much money one is capable of paying in taxes.
+By using "taxpayer" in any context, we prop up a couple of core tenets of conservative-libertarian dogma, that, first, money, currency, markets, and even private property somehow pre-exist social organization (and that currency and money are the same thing) and, thus, the state, and, second, that paying taxes is the ultimate expression of citizenship, the ultimate way of "contributing to society," meaning that a wealthy rentier is (at least potentially) more of a "contributor" to society than a migrant laborer who supplies us all with onions but pays little to no currency in taxes is, thus linking one's social standing and social value not with how much one pays in taxes but with how much currency one is capable of paying in taxes.

-So, the reason that using “taxpayer” to punch upward at rich people whom you think don’t pay enough taxes doesn’t work is that it is generally in the context of thinking that we could potentially do more with rich people’s money if we just taxed them properly, thereby ultimately putting wealthy people on a pedestal and portraying them as society’s ultimate breadwinners.
-So, while the members “make the rich pay their fair share to fund what we need” crowd often complain about others defending rich people, they themselves are the ultimately bootlickers.
+So, the reason that using “taxpayer” to punch upward at rich people whom you think don’t pay enough taxes doesn’t work is that it is generally in the context of thinking that we could potentially do more with “rich people’s money” if we just taxed them properly, thereby ultimately putting wealthy people on a pedestal and portraying them as society’s ultimate breadwinners.
+So, while the members of the “make the rich pay their fair share to fund what we need” crowd often complain about others defending rich people, they themselves are the ultimately bootlickers.

 The fact that state and local governments tax targets and use the taxed revenue to fund things - a political choice itself, not a result of some law of nature - does not mean that "taxpayer" thinking is appropriate at those levels.
-No law of nature dictates that schools, local police, or anything else that is currently funded by state or local taxation must be funded by state and local taxation, and, still, money does not cease to exist when state or local governments or the people directly paid by them spend it.
+No law of nature dictates that schools, local police, or anything else that is currently funded from currency collected by state or local taxation must be funded by state and local taxation, and, still, currency does not cease to exist when state or local governments or the people directly paid by them “spend” it.

 That is why, in every context, the connotation of "taxpayer" is still the same: a transactional worldview that is corrosive to the concept of the public good, that promotes a conservative-libertarian worldview and promotes hierarchy and exclusion.
 As Myerson and Carrillo write, "If we’re looking out for 'taxpayers' and not the public as a whole, we are favoring wealthier groups over poorer ones—white people over Black people, men over women, U.S.-born people over immigrants, and so forth."